 I do like this bike and I have enjoyed getting to know it and riding it.
 Another concern is that the electric assist is limited to the European standard of 25 kmph.
 This is slower than the North America standard and may prove to be a disappointment for some North American purchasers.

 I do still have my Vello Alfine 11 non electric Vello folding bike and have listed it here with my online sales.
-If you have questions regarding the Vello bikes please contact me and I will try to answer them from my experience.
+If you have questions regarding the Vello bikes please use the contact form at the bottom of the page and I will try to answer them from my experience.

 The Vello Plus Is Here